kilaulena/couchdb-http-api-docs/couch_js_class_methods.markdown

 ### CouchDB.requestStats(module, key, test)

 ### Description
-Does a GET request on "/_stats/module/key".
+Does a GET request to "/_stats/module/key".

 ### Returns
 Statistics about the specified module and key.